-Third, step 13 is responsible if the CPU requirements of task is high and step 14 is search the set node with minimum CPU load among all node that satisfy all requirements of task.
-And then
+Third, step 13 is responsible if the CPU requirement of the task is high and step 14 searches the set of nodes with minimum CPU load among all the nodes that satisfy all requirements of the task.
+And then calculate the response time of the task in each selected node.
+Step16 finds node that gives minimum response time to execute the task.
+Step 17 dispatches the task to the selected node.
+Lastly, step 21 maintains updated load information that is send to the load manger.